Uchenna Uzo

-Uchenna Uzo (born December 27, 1992) is a Nigerian footballer who currently plays for USL League One club Chattanooga Red Wolves SC as a defender.
+Uchenna Uzo (born December 27, 1992) is a Nigerian footballer who currently plays as a defender.
 His brother is fellow footballer Tobenna Uzo.

 Career

 College and amateur

 Uzo played three years of college soccer at Coastal Carolina University between 2012 and 2014.
 He had attended Houston Baptist University in 2011, but didn't compete athletically.

 While at college, Uzo played with K-W United in the Premier Development League during their 2013 season.

 Professional

 Uzo signed with United Soccer League side Arizona United in March 2016.

 Uzo joined USL League One side Chattanooga Red Wolves SC in January 2020.

+In 2021, Uzo played with National Premier Soccer League side FC Arizona, making six appearances.